 Furthermore, additional factors like the faction system and an ever-growing roster of heroes make it impossible to create a team that will be on top forever.

 Nevertheless, it certainly is possible to create an amazing team that can keep up with even the toughest levels and best players.

 To give you some inspiration, we’ve gathered a couple of examples of real teams created by top players – both PvP and PvE teams.

-The factors we recommend you keep in mind when creating your team in Idle Heroes include balance of roles, the faction advantages system, combos and synergies, and the potential of heroes – more details on all of these factors below as well as examples of real teams by top players.
+The factors we recommend you keep in mind when creating your team in Idle Heroes include the balance of roles, the faction advantages system, combos and synergies, and the potential of heroes – more details on all of these factors below, as well as examples of real teams by top players.